yomcube/nsmbwTAStudio/README.md

 ## Setup
 Option 1: All-in-one package
 - Download the latest All-in-one package from the latest Release.
 Once you've done that, you can skip down to the `Hotkeys` section of step 3 in the setup.
-The recommended hotkeys are already set and the main category TAS files are included with the All-in-one package.
+The recommended hotkeys are already set and an older set of the main category TAS files are included with the All-in-one package.

 Option 2: Manual setup
 1. Download [Dolphin Lua Core v4.6](https://github.com/MikeXander/Dolphin-Lua-Core/releases/tag/v4.6), and put it into a folder of your liking